Equation of state and speed of sound of (2+1)-flavor QCD in strangeness-neutral matter at non-vanishing net baryon-number density: Taylor expansion coefficients of the pressure in (2+1)-flavor QCD

 \subsection{Data sets and analysis details}

 For our calculation of bulk thermodynamic observables we use high-statistics data sets for $(2+1)$-flavor QCD with light and strange quark masses tuned to physical values ($m_\ell/m_s=1/27$).
 These data sets have been generated using the HISQ action with tree-level coefficients and a tree-level improved gauge action \cite{Bazavov:2017dus}.
-Gauge configurations were generated using $\simulat$~\cite{mazur2021,Bollweg:2021cvl}.
+Gauge configurations were generated using $\simulat$ code~\cite{mazur2021,Bollweg:2021cvl,Mazur:2023lvn}.
 New data sets exist for the temperature interval $[125~{\rm MeV}:175~{\rm MeV}]$ and have been presented in \cite{Bollweg:2022rps}.
 Additional updates exist for the lowest temperature, where we doubled the number of gauge field configuration to 2.2M.
+It is only in this temperature range that $8^{th}$ order expansion coefficients have been calculated.

 Compared to our previous calculation of the EoS \cite{Bazavov:2017dus}, the data sets for $N_\tau=8$ and $12$ contain more than an order of magnitude larger statistics and, moreover, include entirely new data sets on lattices with temporal extent $N_\tau=16$.